priyadip/Persona_Alignment/README.md

 ## Motivation and Problem Statement

 Foundation models such as GPT-4, Llama 3, and Qwen 2.5 demonstrate exceptional general-purpose reasoning capabilities, yet their alignment procedures systematically eliminate the distinctive voices that characterize compelling fictional personas.
-The standard instruction-tuned model produces responses that are unfailingly polite but fundamentally characterless—a significant impediment for applications in entertainment, education, and interactive storytelling where narrative consistency proves paramount.
+The standard instruction-tuned model produces responses that are unfailingly polite but fundamentally characterless - a significant impediment for applications in entertainment, education, and interactive storytelling where narrative consistency proves paramount.

 Persona alignment presents two orthogonal challenges that conventional fine-tuning approaches struggle to reconcile:

-**Computational Intractability.** Full-parameter updates for a 7-billion parameter model demand approximately 112GB of VRAM for 16-bit training—resource requirements that exclude the vast majority of academic researchers from meaningful participation in this research domain.
+**Computational Intractability.** Full-parameter updates for a 7-billion parameter model demand approximately 112GB of VRAM for 16-bit training - resource requirements that exclude the vast majority of academic researchers from meaningful participation in this research domain.

 **Catastrophic Forgetting.** Aggressive optimization on narrow stylistic corpora systematically degrades the model's general reasoning faculties, producing systems that approximate the surface features of a character while failing to maintain logical coherence in complex inferential chains.